hborlik/EV2-Engine/current_notes.md

     - urban models library
     - define the constraints
         - forest can be close to the road but not on

+### Other todos
+1. Convert gbuffers from view to world space only (reason: get rid of extra view matrix multiply for positions and normals)
+2. BUGS:
+   - The normals for terrain are wrong! this is why only part of it shades

 ### Tree generation methods
 1. L-systems for branching skeletons